ZKCamp/aztec-noir-course/README.md

 <details>
 <summary><b>&nbsp;Lecture 4 - Building a Noir Application - Part 1</b></summary>
 <br/>
 Just knowing the Noir programming language is not enough.
-To build private and decentralized applications, you will learn how to setup a project, use Noir CLI, generate a verifier contract, and also integrate it with the frontend.
-By the end, you will be fully equipped to write and deploy Noir applications.
+To build private and decentralized applications, one needs to learn how to setup a project, use Noir CLI, generate a verifier contract, and also integrate it with the frontend.
+In the first part of a two part lecture series, students learn how to build a private DAO app in Noir from scratch.
+Students are also introduced to couple of ZK primitives - Identity Commitment and Merkle Trees.
 <br/>
 <li><a href = "https://youtu.be/DsuhSVXSB5w">Recording</a></li>
 <li><a href = "https://docs.google.com/presentation/d/e/2PACX-1vRZXMqGfC627bK0zVODX6URgiZAhurbhxULWIgLzSigvuRmUJ4YmAP4Sv09fJ96lf-CPAG2uFPrweoY/pub?start=false&loop=false&delayms=3000">Slides</a></li>